 Some find it easier to position and control the ball by laying on the floor instead of standing.
 I don’t.
 I find that leaning into the wall gives me greater control of the pressure.
 Consequently, I tend not to overwork the trigger point.

 The tennis ball in the sock makes it easier to find the right spot.
 I start by placing the tennis ball just under the spine of the scapula.
 I aim for the middle of that ridge.
 The trigger points that create pain in your shoulder while sleeping are right there.

 Be Gentle.
 Take Your Time.

-Move the ball a little until you seem to be edging up on an irritated knot.
+Move the ball a little until you seem to be edging up on a painful knot.
 Get close but not right on the spot so that it screams with pain.
 Then, give it 5-30 seconds to relax.
-If it seems to keep softening, hang out on that spot for upto 90 seconds.
-If it softens, move further into that spot or to another irritated spot.
+If it seems to keep softening, hang out on that spot for up to 90 seconds.
+If it softens, move further into that spot or to another irritated area.

 Here a a few pointers that will make this work better:

 - Be gentle.
 Aggressive pressure will aggravate the spot.

 - Limit your time.
 Prolonged work may also aggravate the muscle.

 - Stay on the shoulder blade.
 Rolling onto the back of the humerus can make this worse.

 - Don’t expect to completely release the trigger point.
 These trigger points always seems to be tender when pressed, even on people without shoulder pain.